-Muharram is the 1st month of the Islamic calendar that based and referred to the migration of the Prophet (PBUH) from Makkah to Madinah.
-It is one of the four sacred months, the holiness and sacredness of which confirmed by Almighty Allah in the Glorious Quran.
+Muharram is the 1st month of the Islamic calendar that is based on and referred to the migration of the Prophet (PBUH) from Makkah to Madinah.
+It is one of the four sacred months, the holiness and sacredness of which are confirmed by Almighty Allah in the Glorious Quran.

 Moreover, the holiness of this month is also confirmed by the Sunnah of the beloved Prophet (PBUH).

 “The time has returned to its original state – the state it was in when Allah created the heavens and earth.
 The year is twelve months, four of which are sacred.
 Three of these are consecutive: Dhul-Qadah, Dhul-Hijjah, and Muharram, and (the fourth is) the Rajab of Mudar, which is between Jumada and Shaban.”

 Some people think that the sacredness and holiness of this month are due to the martyrdom of Al-Husain, the grandson of the beloved Prophet (PBUH).

 This claim is totally wrong and baseless.
 The incident of Karbala and the martyrdom of Al-Husain undoubtedly is one of the most tragic episodes of our history, but the sacredness of this month is confirmed before his martyrdom both by the Book of Allah and the Sunnah of the beloved Prophet (PBUH).

 Moreover, this claim is baseless, because the religion was completed before this incident in the life of the Prophet (PBUH) and the Quran confirmed that by this verse: